ancfoster/Zenith-Expedition-Cruises/README.md

 I've identified some appropriate keywords to align with my site, that should help users when searching online to find my page easily from a search engine.
-I have added the keyword and meta fields to
+I have added the keyword and meta fields to the head section to improve SEO.